Aesculus glabra: Description

 The inedible seeds contain tannic acid and are poisonous to cattle and humans.
 The young foliage, shoots, and bark are also poisonous to some degree.

 However, Native Americans reportedly did eat buckeye fruit after boiling it to extract tannin.

+Etymology

+The name stems from Native Americans, who called the nut "hetuck", which means "buck eye".
+The markings of the nut resembled the eyes of a deer.

 Uses

 Aesculus glabra has little use as a timber tree due to its soft, light wood.
 Although occasionally seen in cultivation, the large, copiously produced fruits make it generally undesirable as a street tree.
+Extracts from A. glabra have shown anti-cancer properties.

 Native American ethnobotany

 The Lenape carry the nuts in their pockets for rheumatism, and an infusion of ground nuts is mixed with sweet oil or mutton tallow for earaches.
 They also grind the nuts and use them to poison fish in streams.

 Native Americans blanched buckeye nuts, extracting the tannic acid for use in making leather.
 The nuts can also be dried, turning dark as they harden with exposure to the air, and strung into necklaces similar to those made from the kukui nut in Hawaii.